Annuities: How they work, and what to consider before purchasing one

 The annuity company pools your money with that of other annuity holders and places it in long-term investments designed to ensure the company’s ability to pay out the monthly sums guaranteed to all eligible annuity holders.

 The allure is that you will receive a stable, reliable income in retirement.
-Sound comforting?
-There are several catches.
+But there are several catches.